• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure policy.

-Made with rolled oats and whole wheat flour, this healthy apple crisp is an easy, fall inspired dessert.
-Ready in just under an hour, this apple crisp is a low-hassle alternative to the traditional apple pie.
-It’s refined sugar free, can be made dairy free, and bursting with fall flavors!
+Made with rolled oats and whole wheat flour, this Healthy Apple Crisp is an easy, fall inspired dessert.
+It’s ready in just under an hour and is a low-hassle alternative to traditional apple pie.
+Enjoy this refined sugar free crisp that can be made dairy free and is bursting with fall flavors!

 Nothing screams fall more than warm apple and cinnamon.
 Truly.